RoboDK/Plug-In-Interface/PluginAppLoader/Apps/XboxController/README.md

 * Enter the IP of the robot
 * Select Connect

-Some robot controllers require you to follow additional steps on the robot side.
+Some robot controllers will require you to follow additional steps on the robot side.
 More information about RoboDK drivers here:
 * https://robodk.com/doc/en/Robot-Drivers.html#UseDriver

 More information about the RoboDK API for Python here: